Parbhat/Python-Pedia/applications/app-markdowns/database-access.md

 Database Access
 ===============

-Python comes with a Sqlite Database and can be connected to other Databases by libraries like mysql-python, psycopg2, PyMongo etc. The Libraries like SQLAlchemy, Django ORM helps in implementing ORM.
+Python comes with a sqlite3 module and can be connected to other Databases by libraries like mysql-python, psycopg2, PyMongo etc. The Libraries like SQLAlchemy, Django ORM helps in implementing ORM.

 Database
 --------